 Table of Contents

-Econ B2000, Statistics and Introduction to Econometrics
+Econ B2000, Statistics and Introduction to Econometrics 1

-Kevin R Foster, the City College of New York, CUNY 1
+Kevin R Foster, the City College of New York, CUNY

-Fall 2015 1
+Fall 2018

-Beginning Notes 6
+Beginning Notes -

-Preliminary 6

-The Challenge 6
+Preliminary The Challenge •

 Step One: Know Your Data

 Show the Data

-Histograms 11
+Histograms

-Basic Concepts: Find the Center of the Data 14
+Basic Concepts: Find the Center of the Data 15

-Spread around the center
+Spread around the center 18

 Now Do It!
+22

-Overview of PUMS 21
+Overview of PUMS 22

-About R 22
+About R

 Other Datasets

 Overview of ATUS data

+Consumer Expenditure DataTaxi Data

 Fed SCF, Survey of Consumer Finances produced by the Federal Reserve

 NHIS National Health Interview Survey

 BRFSS, Behavioral Risk Factor Surveillance System Survey

 NHANES - National Health And Nutrition Examination Survey

-IPUMS
+IPUMS •

 WVS World Values Survey

 Demographic and Health Surveys from USAID

-Consumer Expenditure Data

 On Correlations: Finding Relationships between Two Variables

-Use Your Eyes •

 How can we measure the relationship?

 Sample covariances and sample correlations

 Higher Moments

 More examples of correlation:

 Important Questions

 Probability

 Think Like a Statistician

-Randomness in Sports
+Randomness in Games

-Some math
+Some math 38

-Independent Events •
+Independent Events 39

-Terms and Definitions
+Terms and Definitions 46

-Counting Rules
+Counting Rules 48

-Discrete and Continuous Random Variables
+Discrete and Continuous Random Variables ΕO

-Common Discrete Distributions:

-Uniform

-Bernoulli

-Binomial

-Poisson

-From Discrete to Continuous: an example of a very simple model (too simple)

-Use Excel (not even R for now!)

-, JT